JasperFx/jasper/documentation/documentation/messaging/handling/discovery.md

 ## Default Conventional Discovery

-Jasper uses [StructureMap 4.0's type scanning support](http://structuremap.github.io/registration/auto-registration-and-conventions/) to find handler classes and candidate methods from known assemblies based on naming conventions.
+Jasper uses Lamar's type scanning (based on [StructureMap 4.0's type scanning support](http://structuremap.github.io/registration/auto-registration-and-conventions/)) to find handler classes and candidate methods from known assemblies based on naming conventions.

 By default, Jasper is looking for public classes in the main application assembly with names matching these rules: